I Killed the Prom Queen: Reformation, Beloved and second hiatus (2011–2017)

 I Killed the Prom Queen opened for Asking Alexandria on the "They Don't Pray for Us Tour" and Whitechapel on their short headline tour in America during spring 2013.
 This was the band's first time in the country in seven years.
 An extensive Australian tour was also announced, with Buried In Verona as the support act.
 The band also announced dates in Australia and Asia, described as reunion shows with Crafter fronting the band for half the tour and Butcher fronting for the second half, although this was just an April Fools' joke.
 The band were also due to play four summer dates in New Zealand alongside the Australian tour dates.
-However the New Zealand dates were cancelled eight days out from the opening show in Auckland.
+However, the New Zealand dates were cancelled eight days out from the opening show in Auckland.
 They then performed the Never Say Die tour throughout Europe and UK, headlined by Emmure.

 In late July 2013 Sean Kennedy announced on his Instagram account that he was no longer a member of the band and would not be featured on the third album.
-Ben Coyte (ex-Day Of Contempt, Carpathian and current In Trenches vocalist) replaced Kennedy and played his first show with the band at Resurrection Fest 2013.
+Ben Coyte (ex-Day Of Contempt, Carpathian and current In Trenches vocalist) replaced Kennedy on bass and played his first show with the band at Resurrection Fest 2013.

-I Killed The Prom Queen announced that they had signed with Epitaph Records and that the new album Beloved would be released in Australia on 14 February 2014 and in the US on 18 February 2014.
+I Killed the Prom Queen announced that they had signed with Epitaph Records and that the new album Beloved would be released in Australia on 14 February 2014 and in the US on 18 February 2014.
 On 3 December 2013 they released the new single "To the Wolves".
 A music video for "Thirty One & Sevens" was released on 14 January, followed by a music video for "Bright Enough" on 22 July.

-In 2014 Ben Coyte, Kevin Cameron and Jona Weinhofen gained a Lace Pick-ups endorsement.

-The band played on the 2015 Vans Warped Tour for all dates.
+I Killed the Prom Queen played on the 2015 Vans Warped Tour for all dates.
+In Trenches drummer Adrian Horsman began performing with the band at live shows from mid-2015 onwards.

 In August 2017, in an Instagram comment to Weinhofen about the status of I Killed The Prom Queen, he said that playing guitar in a band isn't at the top of his priority list right now.

 On 8 August 2018, the group announced they would be reuniting with their 'classic lineup' (featuring Crafter) for a one-off performance at the 2019 Unify Gathering festival, for the 15th anniversary of their debut album When Goodbye Means Forever....
 However, two days later, Unify announced the band's appearance at the festival was cancelled due the unearthing of an "offensive" Facebook comment made two years prior by Crafter about gender equality in festival lineups.
 Crafter apologised for the comment and fans launched a petition to have the band re-added to the line-up, although Unify did not reverse the decision.